 - My meta description isn’t showing.

 Google probably made something up for you, as they feel the meta description you created isn’t representing the content of the page, or is duplicate, for instance.
-Another issue might be that Google prefers the DMOZ description of your site/page.
-Simply add

 - I want to use another description for social sharing.